Need a crash course in African hair braiding? Here’s the different types of African braids styles you should know about!

 Not sure where to begin or which type to go for?
 Fear not: we’ve created a helpful little guide that features different types of African braids, so you can brush up on your styling know-how.
 Whether you’re tempted to rock tried-and-trusted box braids or faux ‘locs, scroll down to see the African hair braiding styles that’ll have you top of the mane game this year!

 When it comes to iconic black braided hairstyles, Poetic Justice-inspired box braids are the most coveted.
 Wondering why?
-Well, they keep your natural tresses protected and are also a versatile, refreshing way wear your hair.
+Well, they keep your natural tresses protected and are also a versatile, refreshing way to wear your hair.
 What more could a girl want?!

-Unlike box braids that are a bigger in size, micro braids are much smaller (hence their name) and require a lot of patience.
+Unlike box braids that are bigger in size, micro braids are much smaller (hence their name) and require a lot of patience.
 They can take several hours or more to create, depending on how much hair you have and how long you want them.

 But regardless of the time taken to weave, we think the results are totally worth it!
 Need proof?
 Just take a look above!
 Credit: @braidsbyshelley